-APOKYN (apomorphine hydrochloride injection) is indicated for the acute, intermittent treatment of hypomobility, “off” episodes (“end-of-dose wearing off” and unpredictable “on/off” episodes) associated with advanced Parkinson's disease.
-APOKYN (apomorphine) has been studied as an adjunct to other medications (see CLINICAL PHARMACOLOGY: Clinical Studies).
+APOKYN® (apomorphine hydrochloride injection) is indicated for the acute, intermittent treatment of hypomobility, “off” episodes (“end-of-dose wearing off” and unpredictable “on/off” episodes) in patients with advanced Parkinson's disease.
+APOKYN has been studied as an adjunct to other medications [see Clinical Studies].

 DOSAGE AND ADMINISTRATION

 Important Administration Instructions